Avoid These Mistakes For a Better Leadership Training Program

 And guess what’s still an unaddressed strategic priority?
 Leadership bench strength.

-Interestingly, during this same time, we had another client who also faced a major strategic challenge right before we were coming to do a two-day leadership strategic off-site.
+Interestingly, during this same time, we had another leadership training client who also faced a major strategic challenge right before we were coming to do a two-day leadership strategic off-site.
 He also needed all hands on deck to support the business.
 Given what had just happened, we asked if he wanted to postpone.

 He responded, “Are you kidding me?
-Nothing is more important than this!”
+Nothing is more important than leadership development!”
 They stayed focused despite the chaos and had a remarkably productive two days, made several critical decisions, built a solid execution plan, and identified quick fixes that would stabilize the business.
 He was right, nothing was more important than how they spent those two days.

 2. You need to check a box.

-If you’re just looking to “go get these managers some training,” and are looking for the fastest, cheapest solution you can find, you’re probably wasting your time.
+If you’re just looking to “go get these managers some training,” and are looking for the fastest, cheapest leadership training program solution you can find, you’re probably wasting your time.
 Better to slow down and figure out what must be different because of the training, and how you will measure impact, then look for a strategic partner who will build a program to meet your needs.

 3. Field managers aren’t supportive.